vanilla-extracts/sharedagenda/crates/server/codes.md

 ### Code 408: Event does not exist
 Triggered when trying to modify or delete an event which does not exist.

+### Code 409: Hasher error
+Triggered when there is an error with the password hasher verification.